-- Our four Veterans' Homes continue to provide the highest quality of care to over 900 aging Illinois Heroes in FY 17.
-Our administration and medical staff are operating at such a high level that our State and Federal health surveys resulted in all four veteran's homes receiving successful regulatory inspection reports.
+Our four Veterans' Homes continue to provide the highest quality of care to over 900 aging Illinois Heroes in FY 18.
+We have our wonderful medical staff and the collective community support to thank for this.
+Our administration and medical staff are operating at such a high level that our State and Federal health inspection boards have resulted in, "no resident care findings!"
 We are fortunate to have such caring staff members at our Veterans' Homes.
 We are also incredibly fortunate to have so many people who are personally invested in ensuring that our veterans lead a full and active life.
-We offer a sincere 'thank you' to our community volunteers and veterans service organizations around the state who never forget about our heroes. - Our Veteran Service Officers (VSO) are experts in helping veterans navigate the complex systems of federal, state, and local benefits and resources available to them.
-Through CyberVet, a program developed by our own IT staff, we can offer streamlined, accurate processing and records management for our veterans' claims. - In FY 2017, the Department's 70 VSOs conducted 118,879 interviews, prepared 77,632 state and federal applications provided for eligible Illinois veterans, dependents, and survivors.
-These services were instrumental to the establishment of new claims and claims for an increase in benefits resulting in receipt of over \$59.8 million federal dollars received by Illinois veterans, their dependents, and their survivors. - Founded in 2008, the Illinois Warrior Assistance Program (IWAP) provides confidential assistance for Illinois veterans and their family members as they transition back to their everyday lives after serving our country.
+We offer a sincere 'thank you' to our community volunteers and veterans service organizations around the state who never forget about our heroes.

+Our Veteran Service Officers (VSO) are experts in helping veterans navigate the complex systems of federal, state, and local benefits and resources available to them.
+Through CyberVet, a program developed by our own IT staff, we can offer streamlined, accurate processing and records management for our veterans' claims.

+In FY 2018, the Department's 70 VSOs conducted 92,838 interviews, prepared 71,686 state and federal applications provided for eligible Illinois veterans, dependents, and survivors.
+These services were instrumental to the establishment of new claims and claims for an increase in benefits resulting in receipt of over\$78.6 million federal dollars received by Illinois veterans, their dependents, and their survivors.

+Founded in 2008, the Illinois Warrior Assistance Program (IWAP) provides confidential assistance for Illinois veterans and their family members as they transition back to their everyday lives after serving our country.
 The goal of IWAP is to help service members and their families deal with the emotional and psychological challenges they may be facing.
 In FY 2016, we doubled the assistance to our Veterans and caregivers by opening the call center 24/7.
-Now our veterans and caregivers can call IWAP's confidential 24-hour toll-free helpline, 1-866-554-IWAP (4927) any time, day or night.
+Now, our veterans and caregivers can call IWAP's confidential 24-hour toll-free helpline, 1-866-554-IWAP (4927) any time, day or night.
 Additionally, IWAP provides supplemental support to the Illinois Joining Forces (IJF) call center.
 IJF responds to veterans in need, but they are unable to address the needs of callers experiencing behavioral health challenges.
-Now if someone calls the IJF call center with a mental health crisis or concern, they are referred to the Illinois Warrior Assistance Program from the IJF call center.
-For more information and help, visit www.IllinoisWarrior.com. - During FY 2017 IDVA worked with various community partners, sports teams and non-profit partners to serve the men and women who are in the military.
-Like previous years, IDVA has continued to work with the Chicago Sky, Chicago Steel and Chicago Wolves sports teams to host veteran resource fairs and hiring events for the benefit of our service-members, veterans and military families.
+Now, if someone calls the IJF call center with a mental health crisis or concern, they are referred to the Illinois Warrior Assistance Program from the IJF call center.
+For more information and help, visit www.IllinoisWarrior.com.